What’s The Deal With The New Testament

 Centuries later, Jesus came.
 And died.
 For our sins.
 And that’s New Testament.
 A new deal of God and his favourite creation.
 Let’s take a bit closer look to it.

 The deal was: Jesus dies and pays the debt of the original sin.
-Before that, each human owned something because of their oldest predecessors and everybody could be part of that group sin thing.
+Before that, each human owed something because of their oldest predecessors and everybody could be a part of that group sin thing.
 Since Jesus died, everybody was on its own.
 No inherited debts.
 No paying for the misbehaviours of the neighbours.

 Whatever one think of Bible, christianity and religions, this was a huge step in the evolution of human consciousness.
 It was a moment when human stepped out of the tribe and became an individual.
 Remember that when fellow christians (or muslims they are from the same lineage) try to burn some witches for something they think that God doesn’t like.
 Sadly and ironically enough, those whose mouth are full of Jesus are usually first to throw a stone like there was no New Testament, like we’re still in the old, tribal age.